Genomon-Project/paplot-doc/data_pmsignature.rst

 .. note::

-    How to validate json file format
+    The procedure to validate json file format

     paplot using `json` python package.
 When loading the input file using load function from json package, then the input file is valid json format.

-    Example, when the file fine name is "data2.json".
+    For e.g., when the file fine name is "data2.json".

     .. code-block:: shell